Borg 2.0 (preliminary information)

 open doors for new features and applications that were not possible yet

-make the docs shorter and using borg easier
+make the docs shorter and make using Borg easier

-this is the first breaking release since many years and we do not plan another one anytime soon.
+This is the first breaking release in many years, and we do not plan another one anytime soon.

 Major new features